chris-mosley/AmazonBrandFilter/README.md

 A good (but not foolproof) rule of thumb is that if a brand has a dedicated website, it probably belongs on this list.

+### Help translate!

+I didn't expect this to make it outside my home country of the USA but I'm thrilled that others are interested!
+To that ends I'm hoping to accomadate as many as possible.
+Unfortunately I'm monolingual and the best I could do would be to use internet translation to give crappy translations for an unknown number of languages.

+So if you would like to see your language represented.
+Please translate all of the terms found in this document:

 ### Roadmap

 In no particular order these are the things I would like to add eventually